supchyan/lolibar/README.md

 * `Name` - Initial container name.
 Uses for automatic resources initialization;
 * `Parent` - Any other container, where this should be placed;
 * `Text` - Text content of the container;
 * `HasBackground` - Trigger to draw border around the container.
 It's semi-transparent and fits well with the whole statusbar theme.
+</br></br>

+I've used `Lolibar.BarCenterContainer` here, which is tricky part to put `HelloContainer` into one of default containers.
+Lolibar has `3` default containers to place custom ones inside:
+* `BarLeftContainer` - Most left side of the statusbar;
+* `BarRightContainer` - Most right side of the statusbar.
+* `BarCenterContainer` - This container is centered relative to `BarLeftContainer` and `BarRightContainer`.
+Ain't a center of the status bar!
+</br></br>

 We've drawn a static container.
 Now, let's update it's content, using `Update()` hook:
 ```cs